saw235/saw235.github.io/index.md

 ---

 # Hi there, I'm Saw!
-I'm an Electrical Engineering student from
-Penn State University.
+I am a fresh graduate majoring in Electrical Engineering from Penn State University.

-My hobby is playing the piano but I enjoy tinkering with electrical components as well as working with programming, mathematics and algorithms.
+I enjoy tinkering with electrical components as well as working with programming, mathematics and algorithms.
 I work on some side projects in my free time.
-Please check them out!
+Feel free to check them out!

 * Projects